Society-In-Shadow/ExpressedRealms/Readme.md

 ## More In Depth

-In addition to the quick start below, the high level architecture and technologies can be found [here](/documentation/architecture.md)
+In addition to the quick start below, the high level architecture and technologies can be found in the [architecture file](/documentation/architecture.md)

 # Quick Start